 A wimba-way, a wimba-way, a…. just kidding.
 But the mighty jungle has many beautiful landscapes, regardless of whether there’s a sleeping lion in it.
 In fact, there’s probably not going to be a sleeping lion because lions don’t live in the jungle – which brings up a whole load of questions that our childhood selves need answered.

 While we go and work that out, you can experience the real jungle for yourself.
 Like on a 100km jungle expedition across Colombia.
 The Samana Watershed is a biodvierse rainforest paradise, rarely visited by tourists.
 No lions.
 Promise.

 The lions let us down, but the camels won’t.
 Once upon a time the Sahara desert was under water.
 Now instead of water as far as you can see, it’s sand as far as you can see.
 Kind of like you’ve been shrunk to the size of an ant and left in a sand pit… but without the threat of giant children.

-9. Rock formations: Scotland
+9. Rock Formations: Scotland

 10. Forest: Slovenia

 Okay, yes, we could have picked any number of forests.
 There’s something beautiful about deciduous trees changing colour with the seasons.
 It’s like seeing autumn happen in front of you.
-The forests of Slovenia are gorgeous in autumn and we learnt that first hand on our team trip to Slovenia.
+The forests of Slovenia are gorgeous in autumn and we learnt that first hand on a team trip to Slovenia.
 Even if your adventure doesn’t go 100% to plan, you can still enjoy being in nature.